-- 1. Where nonresidential districts are contiguous with residential districts, or where multi-family or mobile home districts are contiguous with single-family residential districts, the parcel of land shall have a buffer along any rear and side property lines abutting a residential district. - 2.
-All residentially zoned property to be developed as single family detached subdivisions shall have a minimum twenty (20) foot construction buffer along any rear property lines abutting an existing single family residential zoned parcel.
+- 1. Where nonresidential districts are contiguous with residential districts, or where multifamily or mobile home districts are contiguous with single-family residential districts, the parcel of land shall have a buffer along any rear and side property lines abutting a residential district. - 2.
+All residentially zoned property to be developed as single family residential subdivisions shall have a minimum twenty (20) foot enhanced landscape strip along any rear property lines abutting an existing single family residential zoned parcel.